 - help with the high bankruptcy fees – this covers your options for getting the money together.

-- how to fill in the online bankruptcy application – it’s long but not difficult, so find out what information you will need.
+- how to fill in the online bankruptcy application – it’s long but it’s not difficult, so find out what information you will need.

 - a checklist for the application process – knowing what you will need may make it all a bit easier.